Marak/webservice.js/ReadMe.md

 - Regular node.js modules are automatically transformed into API methods for your web-service
 - Can export as an httpServer request handler
 - Can export an a httpServer instance
-- Works as a ## in Connect or stack
+- Works as a middle-ware in Connect or stack
 - Can expose .coffee files as web-services

 Regular JavaScript methods are automatically transformed into API methods for your web-service.
 Data can be posted to any webservice.js end-point as JSON, query string, or form data.
 By default, HTTP Verbs, Content-Type, and  are not strictly enforced.
 Content-type